-Solo women travellers can choose to get in the women’s section, the first and last car, they are usually less crowded and you can relax.
+Solo women travelers can choose to get in the women’s section, the first and last car, they are usually less crowded and you can relax.

 3. Use Google Maps

-When it comes to navigate the streets, Google Maps can be of a great help in Tehran, too.
+When it comes to navigating the streets, Google Maps can be of great help in Tehran, too.
 You will find street names in English, bus and metro stops, names of places and restaurants.

 4. Try the local restaurants